This was the first time I was at the CppCon, and it was an overwhelming experience for me.

 The C++ Execution Model from Bryce Adelstein Lelbach (Senior Software Engineer, NVIDIA)

 In contrast to the keynote, Bryce talk was quite technical and quite advanced.
-Bryce explained terms which are essential to get a solid understanding of the execution of a single threaded and also a multithreading program.
+Bryce explained terms that are essential to get a solid understanding of the execution of a single-threaded and also multithreading program.
 He explicitly excluded the infamous memory order std

 First of all, there is the as-if rule.
 This means the system (compiler, processor, memory) can perform all optimisations which do not change the observable behaviour of a single-threaded program.

 Bryce presented the C++ standard as an abstract machine, talked about threads and threads of execution and defined terms such as expression, evaluation, side-effect, sequenced-before, execution steps, and forward progress.
 Let me refer to the term sequenced-before.
 In the single-threaded case, sequence-before causes a happens-before relation.
 In the multi-threaded cases, a happens-before relation is created by synchronize-with.
-In essence, without a happens-before relation, your multi-threading program has a data-race.
-Bryce talk was quite advanced but also quite comfortable for me, because I use this terms in my presentations or workshops to the memory model.
+In essence, without a happens-before relation, your multi-threading program has a data race.
+Bryce talk was quite advanced but also quite comfortable for me because I use these terms in my presentations or workshops to the memory model.

 Why and How to Roll Your Own std::function Implementation by Tom Poole (Senior Software Developer, ROL)

 To make it short.
 Tom's talk was this kind of presentation I like very much.
 First, the entire talk was advanced but not too advanced.
 Second, I learned a lot about implementing